Luke-Mac/ZipCo_Case_Study/README.md

 * How is Zip performing relative to competitors in the same domain?

     Zip has become the number 2 player in this domain with Afterpay a clear leader.
+Zip is certainly in a growth stage and closing the gap with a massive aquisition of US BNPL company Quadpay.
+This alone will increase numbers greatly in its four core metrics (above).

 ## Recommendations:
 * If I were to advise Zip, what products or services would you suggest they offer?